-The Student Center component of the project will address student life spaces such as a fitness center, student lounge, and student services center.
+The Student Center component of the project will address student life spaces.
+The new Student Lounge was completed in October 2011.
+Later phases of the project will address other issues such as a fitness center and student services center.
 Design work is not scheduled until 2015.